Updates FAQ

 Note on embargoed content: For stories originally published under embargo, firstcreated retains the original publication time — it does not update when the embargo lifts.
 If you are an unembargoed customer ordering by firstcreated, these stories will appear inline at their original position in the feed and may be buried among older content.

-If this behaviour is causing issues for your integration, please contact us with feedback.
+If this behaviour is causing issues for your integration look at using the issued time or please contact us with feedback.

 versioncreated